By Steven Casals

 Mendez, who for 20-plus years worked in finance in New York City and then for Microsoft in Seattle, now has to board a small boat to get groceries from a local market, which is part of the charm.
 “For a person who used Excel spreadsheets for every decision,” she says, “it was an unusual decision [to move here], but it was a powerful urge for me.”

 Mendez represents another dimension of the surge of Americans southward: Many of them are settling in countries other than the usual haunts.
 For years, Americans have been retiring in Panama, Costa Rica, and parts of Mexico.
 Many still are.
-But now a growing number are also exploring Belize, Guatemala, Ecuador, Peru and other countries not often mentioned in retirement brochures.
+But now a growing number are also exploring Belize, Guatemala, Ecuador, Peru and other countries not mentioned in retirement brochures until recently.

 What makes Guatemala attractive to retirees, for instance, is not only its enviable views but its cheap costs, even relative to other Central American countries.
 A house that would go for half a million dollars in Costa Rica or Panama can be found or built in Guatemala for $250,000, according to Armand Boissy, a real estate agent and developer who has lived in the Lake Atitlán area for the past 25 years.